jennylihan/flana/README.md

 I want to take the joy of flanerie and commemorate (in a v small way) the public spaces I found myself in this summer, in LA.
 I know many people do this publicly via social media (Snapchat or Instagram stories, tweets), but I wanted to make this piece of personal software for only myself.

-Flanerie has always been coded as a white and male pastime and I think it will continue to be so until public spaces are fully safe and enjoyable for people of all identities.
-However, I was first introduced to the concept of flanerie by friends and mentors who champion inclusive urban spaces, and I hope to draw from Jan Gehl's people-centered urban design, the practice of urban space observation, and NUMTOT memes as much as I do from Baudelaire.

-## feature brainstorm
+## features

-The main feature is geolocated notes.
+The main feature is geolocated notes and posts.

 * write a small note or save a photo to yourself while you are in the process of wandering around a new place
 * you are only able to view the note / photo if you are within .5 mile of that location (the thoughts you have are tied to the place you had them in. for now... radius might change later)

---
+## future?

 * get a random notification / prompt?
 * save music / audio recordings?

-## readings
+## inspiration

+Flanerie has always been coded as a white and male pastime and I think it will continue to be so until public spaces are fully safe and enjoyable for people of all identities.
+However, I was first introduced to the concept of flanerie by friends and mentors who champion inclusive urban spaces, and I hope to draw from Jan Gehl's people-centered urban design, the practice of urban space observation, and NUMTOT memes as much as I do from Baudelaire.

 If I were to track where the idea came from, it'd be from:
 * conversations with ashwin, jacob, kylie, adit, and lauren